 Vonage Mobile is a new Android and iPhone app that lets you make free high-def calls and send free texts to anyone who has the app worldwide, as well as make free calls to Vonage home phone customers.
 Check out the costs, as many people say that Vontage Mobile is cheaper than Skype’s per-minute rates on international calls to anyone who hasn’t yet downloaded it.
 Just make sure if you use you phone internationally to make calls with Vonage, you need to make sure you turn off your cellular and just use your phone on Wi-Fi.
 It’s even wiser to pull your SIM card out of the phone so you don’t take even a chance of getting a ridiculously high bill.

-iTranslate: Available for the iPhone and Android is a great dual-window instant translator app -- you set your "from" and "to" languages, then type a word or phrase in the top window, and the translation appears in the bottom window.
+iTranslate: A great dual-window instant translator app — you set your “from” and “to” languages, then type a word or phrase in the top window, and the translation appears in the bottom window.
 From there, you can e-mail, text, tweet or copy the passage to send, post or insert into a document or e-mail.
-The app is free, although for an extra one-time fee of $1.99 you can set the app to read the translation to you.
+The app is free, although for an extra one-time low fee you can set the app to read the translation to you.
 The user interface is as simple as simple gets, so this is really easy to use, and the results were extremely accurate with all of the most common travel phrases I tried.

-Babelingo: Only for iPhone for now is available in 11 languages.
+Babelingo: Available in 11 languages.
 It is a slightly simpler phrasebook app, with a somewhat more sophisticated interface, opening to a screen that lets you choose from common phrases for conversation, time, getting around, money, eating out, medical, and lodging.
-For each of these there are a few dozen common options "How far is it from here?"
-"Can I have a map, please?"
-"Where is the toilet?" -- each with a succinct translation.
-The output page features the translated phrase white letters on a black background; if you are really at a loss to be understood, Babelingo suggests that instead of trying to say what's on the screen, you just show it to whomever you are trying to speak with.
+For each of these there are a few dozen common options “How far is it from here?”
+“Can I have a map, please?”
+“Where is the toilet?” — each with a succinct translation.
+The output page features the translated phrase white letters on a black background; if you are really at a loss to be understood, Babelingo suggests that instead of trying to say what’s on the screen, you just show it to whomever you are trying to speak with.

-Google Googles This is another unique Google product and has a built in visual translator, as well as other features you can read about in the apps description- Free.
+Google Googles This is another unique Google product and has a built in visual translator, as well as other features you can read about in the apps description.

-Word Lens - This is a real-time translation app that you have to see to believe.
-(And you can, thanks to this video demo.)
-The app uses augmented-reality technology to translate real-word objects in real-time.
-You simply aim your smartphone's camera at posted signage, menus, and other large block text signs in a foreign language, and it'll instantly translate it for you.
+Word Lens – This is a real-time translation app that you have to see to believe – and you can, thanks to this video demo.
+The app, which was recently purchased by Googletime.
+You simply aim your smartphone’s camera at posted signage, menus, and other large block text signs in a foreign language, and it’ll instantly translate it for you.
 Menu in Spanish?
 No problem — point the app at it and watch the words transform.
-The quality of the translations can sometimes be spotty, but Word Lens is an exciting look at technology to come.
-The free version of the app only translates reversed text (as in, it only translates text in a mirror) while paid versions currently translate between English and Portuguese, French, German, Italian, and Spanish ($4.99 per language pair).
-Additionally, the app has difficulty in translating "fancy" fonts and also requires good lighting, whether natural or artificial.
+The quality of the translations can sometimes be spotty, but with Google buying the company, expect it to just get better- This truly is an outstanding translation app.
+The app which is now free translates several languages in reversed text, such as English and Portuguese, French, German, Italian, and Spanish.
+Understand that the app has difficulty translating “fancy” fonts, as well as handwriting, and also requires good lighting, whether natural or artificial.
 You really should consider this app when traveling to a country which the app translates to.

-Photo Translator App - Android Another visual translator app which lets you take a picture from your phone camera and translate it directly to any language.
-Try using this app in restaurants, airports, train stations, buses, etc - numerous languages - Free
+Photo Translator App – Another visual translator app which lets you take a picture from your phone camera and translate it directly to any language.
+Try using this app in restaurants, airports, train stations, buses, etc – numerous languages.